Query requests are HTTP or HTTPS requests that use the HTTP verb GET or POST and a

 Credential parameter, review and follow the guidance in Best Practices for Managing AWS

 An endpoint is a URL that serves as an entry point for a web service.
 You can select a regional endpoint for Amazon EC2 when you make your requests to reduce latency.
-For more information about regions, see Region and Availability Zone Concepts.
+For more information about regions, see Regions and Availability Zones in the Amazon EC2 User Guide for Linux Instances.
 For information about the endpoints for Amazon EC2, see Regions and Endpoints in the Amazon Web Services General Reference.

 If you specify the general endpoint,